kontena/kontena/docs/using-kontena/nodes.md

 Grid service instances can be deployed to any online node, unless restricted using [service affinity filters](deploy.md#affinity) or the [grid default affinity](grids.md#default-affinity).
 When a host node comes online, existing grid services will be re-scheduled by the server to deploy new [`daemon`-strategy](deploy.md#daemon) instances or re-balance other service instances onto the new node.
-The re-schduling of grid services will happen within 20 seconds of the node coming online.
+The re-scheduling of stateless grid services will happen within 20 seconds of the node coming online.

 ### Offline nodes